28 March 2017

 The research report titled Guide to Doing Business with the US contains special labelling and marking requirements for a wide range of consumer goods such as watch and apparel imported into the US.

 The US rigorously enforces laws on dumping.
 When the US Department of Commerce (DOC) determines that a class of foreign goods in the US at less than its fair value, an anti-dumping (AD) duty investigation may be conducted.
 If all the determinations are affirmative, the DOC will issue a duty order.
+On the other hand, countervailing (CV) duty orders provide relief from the adverse price impacts of imports that receive foreign government subsidies.
+CV duty orders impose extra duties on those imports under Sections 701-709 of the Tariff Act.

 If a petition is filed by a US company concerning the dumping or countervailable subsidisation of a particular good manufactured in the Chinese mainland, the DOC will investigate the primary exporters of this product, some of whom may be located in Hong Kong.
 Hong Kong exporters are thus advised to stay as informed as possible of all AD and CV investigations of mainland goods.